Patrick-Davis-MSFT/Federal-App-Innovation-Community/topics/remote-debug/aspapi_aks_debug/README.md

 # Remote Debugging with an ASP.NET Core API on a Container in Docker and AKS
-This example demonstrates how to debug a ASP.NET Core API deployed to an App Service.
-This tutorial is intended to demonstrate a useful developer tool utilizing Azure App Services and enable developers to do more and remove roadblocks with existing tools.
+This example demonstrates how to debug a ASP.NET Core API deployed to a container on AKS and Docker.
+This tutorial is intended to demonstrate a useful developer tool utilizing AKS and enable developers to do more and remove roadblocks with existing tools.

 ## Prerequisites

-* Powershell
+* Powershell 7.2.5 or latest stable
 * Azure Command Line (az)
 * Bicep Command Line (bicep)
 * An Azure subscription with contributor rights for a resource group
-* Visual Studio 2017 or later with the "ASP.NET and web development" and "Azure Development" Extensions installed.
+* Visual Studio *Enterprise* 2019 or later with the "ASP.NET and web development" and "Azure Development" Extensions installed.
 * Docker Desktop
 * Local Kubectl

-> <b><i>Tested with Visual Studio 2022</i></b>
->
-> <b>Note</b>: When using earlier version use the cloud explorer to connect to the remote debugging.
-The cloud explorer was retired for Visual Studio 2022.

 ### Upgrade all local tools
 * Upgrade the bicep version (Tested with 0.4.1272)